folio-org/mod-graphql/README.md

 ## Environment

+The operation of `mod-graphql` is affected by several environment variables:

+### `OKAPI_URL`, `OKAPI_TENANT`, `OKAPI_TOKEN`

+These are used in the standard way, as with for example [the Okapi command-line client](https://github.com/thefrontside/okapi.rb):

+* `OKAPI_URL`: specifies the URL of the Okapi service which is contacted in order to perform the underlying WSAPI operations needed to respond to GraphQL queries.
+When not specified, the Okapi URL is determined from the `X-Okapi-URL` header in the requests that are sent to `mod-graphql`, i.e. low-level WSAPI requests are sent to the same Okapi that sent the high-level GraphQL request.
+Typical value: `http://localhost:9130`.
+* `OKAPI_TENANT`: specifies the name of a FOLIO tenant enabled for the specified Okapi service, which is used for all WSAPI operations.
+Typical value: `diku`.
+* `OKAPI_TOKEN`: used to provide the value of a token from an established Okapi session associated with the specified tenant.
+Typical value: `eyJhbGciOiJIUzUx...v76BSXSlPh-m9AQA`.

+See [above](#b-run-mod-graphql-in-the-host-box) for the required use of the `OKAPI_URL` environment variable when running Okapi inside a VM and mod-graphql outside it.

+### `PROXY_OKAPI_URL`

+Required _only_ when [regenerating test tapes](#recording-tests).
+This is the URL of an Okapi instance which the yakbak library shoud proxy for, providing the Okapi service from which WSAPI tapes are made.

+### `LEGACY_RESOLVERS`

+**Deprecated**.
+When set to a true value (e.g. `1`), causes `mod-graphql` to use a hand-coded GraphQL schema and corresponding hand-coded resolvers, which were created in early development and are no longer used.
+These are retained for now as they enable us to run more tests than the auto-generated schema and resolvers yet allow, but will be removed in time.

+### `GRAPHQL_OPTIONS`

+A comma-separated list of options, each of which can affect the operation of `mod-graphql` in various ways.
+Available options include:

+* `verbose`: dump to the console a JSON rendition of the gathered API specification.
+Useful for debugging.

+(At present, reading source code suggests this is the _only_ such option.
+Is it worth maintaining the options infrastructure just for this, or might we add more uses down the line?)

+### `LOGGING_CATEGORIES`

 Choose which categories of logging you want to see by running with the `LOGGING_CATEGORIES` environment variable set to comma-separated list of categories.
-The following are supported:
+The following are supported (listed here in the order that that they occur during a run):

+* `nojson` -- log WSAPI endpoints in the RAML for which there is no `application/json` body.
+Such endpoints are not necessarily errors, and are skipped in translating the RAML, but may indicate an incomplete specification.
+* `rewrite` -- log the rewriting of schema references to take into account the directory in which the RAML file was found.
+* `expand` -- log the expansion of JSON Schemas by the inclusion of their content in place of references.
+* `schema` -- log the generated GraphQL schema before starting to execute it.
-* `failsub` -- note when substituting an argument or field-value into a path fails.
+* `failsub` -- log a resolver's failure to substitute an argument or field-value into a path.
-* `url` -- log each URL before trying to fetch it.
+* `url` -- log each WSAPI URL before trying to fetch it.
 * `result` -- log the result of each GET.

+### `CONSOLE_TRACE`

+When set to a true value (e.g. `1`), causes every output to the console to be accompanied by a full stack-trace.
+This can be useful when tracking down the cause of a warning.

+### `NODE_OPTIONS`

 If you are getting this warning all over your output:

 > [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
 Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.

 You can get rid of it by run Node with the with `--no-deprecation` command-line option.
 The simplest way to do this is to set `NODE_OPTIONS=--no-deprecation`.

-See [above](#b-run-mod-graphql-in-the-host-box) on the `OKAPI_URL` environment variable.

 ## See also